 The OSG Operator shall select vendors based on their reputation in the market, ability to deliver quality product, and likelihood of remaining viable in the future.
 The OSG Operator shall have all hardware and software shipped under standard conditions to ensure delivery of the component directly to a trusted employee who installs the equipment without opportunity for tampering.

-Software developed in-house or by consultants using standard software development methodologies were developed using a formal, documented, development methodology in a controlled environment.
-Quality assurance is maintained throughout the process through testing and documentation or by purchasing from trusted vendors as discussed above.

 Security Management Controls

 The OSG Operator has mechanisms in place to control and monitor the security-related configurations of its RA systems, including change control data entries that are processed, logged and tracked for any security-related changes.
 When loading software onto a RA system, the OSG Operator verifies that the software is the correct version and is supplied by the vendor free of any modifications.